C. B. Dollaway: Ultimate Fighting Championship

-Following up on his loss at The Ultimate Finale, where he was runner-up, he was offered a fight against fighter Jesse Taylor at UFC Fight Night: Silva vs. Irvin where he won by Peruvian necktie in the first round.
+Following up on his loss at The Ultimate Finale, where he was runner-up, he was offered a fight against fellow TUF season 7 fighter Jesse Taylor at UFC Fight Night: Silva vs. Irvin where he won by Peruvian necktie in the first round.
 This was the first time in UFC history this submission was successfully used and earned Dollaway Submission of the Night honors.

 At UFC 92, Dollaway returned to action, for his eighth fight of 2008, against Mike Massenzio, a fighter who he had formerly defeated in his Junior College wrestling career.
 Dollaway defeated Massenzio by TKO due to punches at 3:01 of the first round.
 After being stunned by a Massenzio punch and nearly being caught in a guillotine choke, Dollaway secured top position, took Massenzio's back and pounded his opponent with punches until the referee halted the bout.
 After the stoppage Dollaway celebrated with a howl similar to that of his coach on The Ultimate Fighter, Quinton Jackson.
 Massenzio later stated that Dollaway tapped out during their match.

 Dollaway had his fourth fight for the UFC taking on Tom Lawlor at UFC 100 on the preliminary card.
 In the beginning of the bout, Dollaway shot in for a takedown but was quickly ensnared in a guillotine choke.
 Lawlor tightly locked the hold, and moments later Lawlor looked up to the ref stating Dollaway had lost consciousness, ending the bout 55 seconds into the first round.

 He was scheduled to fight Dan Miller on September 16, 2009, at UFC Fight Night 19.
 However, Miller got an infection and had to withdraw.
 Newcomer Jay Silva was named as his replacement.
 Dollaway outwrestled Silva for three rounds, winning a unanimous decision.

 Dollaway next faced Goran Reljic on February 21, 2010, at UFC 110.
 Dollaway was able to win via unanimous decision, with all three judges scoring the bout 29–28.

 Dollaway faced Joe Doerksen on September 25, 2010, at UFC 119.
 Dollaway defeated Doerksen by modified guillotine choke at 2:47 of the opening frame.
 In this bout, Dollaway showed exceptional grappling skills, locking on to an arm in guillotine and trying to submit his opponent.
 Then a scrambled ensued, with Dollaway switching to a Peruvian Necktie choke from the mount and forcing Doerksen to tap.
 He was awarded his second Submission of the Night award for this victory.